St Augustine's College, Sydney: History

 The College originally operated under the auspices of a College Council and since it was Incorporated in 2004, is operated by a Board of Directors.

-The school teaches the curriculum of the NSW Board of Studies as well as traditional Catholic values and the Catholic and Augustinian approach to ethics and moral life.
+The school teaches the curriculum of the NSW Education Standards Authority as well as traditional Catholic values and the Catholic and Augustinian approach to ethics and moral life.

 2006 was the 50th year "Golden Jubilee" of the school's operation.
 All students of the school in 2006 were given a "Jubilee Medallion" to commemorate this occasion.
 Also, the official school Jubilee tie (to be worn only throughout 2006) was created to celebrate this anniversary.
 The 50 Year Jubilee Tie is gold with green and red stripes as opposed to the older tie, which was green with gold and red stripes.
 There was also the creation of a new occasional school emblem/logo (only to be used during the Jubilee year of 2006) which displays this celebration.

-In 2016, the college celebrated its 60th Anniversary.
+In 2016, the college celebrated its 60th anniversary.
 On 25 February, over 1200 students, Old Boys, and past and present staff attended the 60th Anniversary Commemorative Mass at St Mary's Cathedral, Sydney.
 The principal celebrant of this Mass was Peter A Comensoli, Bishop of Broken Bay, assisted by Old Boy of the college, (Class of 1967) Christopher Saunders, Bishop of Broome as well as Dave Austin OSA, Prior Provincial, and several other Augustinians.
 Students were presented with a new 60 Years tie and lapel pin to wear at the Mass and for the rest of the year.
 The original Augustinian logo/crest was incorporated into the design of the tie.